mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 Zero-Setup Subdomain Configuration
 ----------------------------------

-Setting up a Zero-Setup domain only takes a few seconds.
+Adding a Zero-Setup domain only takes a few seconds.

 #.
 From the Dashboard_, select `Custom Domains`_.